Shipping Inquiries

 The easier question is, “What isn’t it good for?”
 Our flavourings can be added to food or drinks for a quick infusion of flavour.
 Add to cocktails, hot beverages, soups, sauces, vegetable dishes, desserts… the list is endless!
 The only limitation is your imagination.

 Absolutely!
-Whether you love to cook or not, using our flavours is easy!.
+Whether you love to cook or not, using our flavours is easy!
 All it takes is a few simple drops in any dish or drink, and you’re good to go.
 If you are someone who enjoys making more elaborate dishes, our product will open up a world of flavour possibilities at a fraction of the cost, especially for some of those harder-to-find ingredients – did someone say Black Truffle?

 For best results, add our flavours to your recipe by mixing a few drops into your wet ingredients.
 For sweet dishes, whipped cream or condensed milk is a great base to start experimenting with flavour.
 For savory dishes, try butters and oils.
 We recommend 5 drops per 100g of food to start as a baseline.
 Taste and then sweeten or season, adjusting as desired.
 Flavour your beverages by simply adding a few drops right into your coffee, tea, soda, or cocktail.
+Looking for some Quick Tips?
+Click Here

 We get it.
 Working with such a wide array of food flavours may be new to you, and it can take some time to learn.
 But here are some fast and simple ways you can get started using our products.

-FLAVOUR SAVORS
+FLAVOUR SAVERS

 Frozen foods often lose some of their flavour during the freezing process.
 Add our flavours to brighten leftovers, frozen dishes, and anything that needs a quick pick-me-up!